forworkQAQ/eICU-GNN-LSTM_practice/README.md

     \q
     ```

-5) Then run the pre-processing scripts in your terminal.
-This will need to run overnight:
+5) Run the pre-processing scripts.
+The repository now defaults to a small
+   **test mode** so this command finishes quickly:

     ```
     python3 -m eICU_preprocessing.run_all_preprocessing
     ```

+   Set the test flags to `False` in `run_all_preprocessing.py` when you want to
+   process the entire dataset, which may take several hours.

 ### Graph Construction